melt-ui/melt-ui/src/docs/content/controlled.md

 <Callout type="warning">

 Controlled components are an optional advanced feature and should only be used when necessary.
-If you're unsure if you _need_ to use controlled components, you probably don't.
+If you're unsure if you you should be be using the components in a controlled way, you likely don't.

 </Callout>

 ## Controlled vs. Uncontrolled

-There are various definitions for controlled/uncontrolled components, but in the context of MeltUI, uncontrolled means that the state and stores of a component are created and managed by us.
+There are various definitions for controlled/uncontrolled components, but in the context of Melt UI, uncontrolled means that the state and stores of a component are created and managed by us.
 Controlled means that the user (you) can create and manage the state and stores.